data-edu/data-science-in-education/16-teaching-data-science.Rmd

 data science, there are many tools and resources to keep track of, such as:

   - How to download and install R
-  - How to download and install R Studio
+  - How to download and install RStudio
   - How to install packages
   - How to access resources related to the workshop or course (or simply other resources you wish to share)